 Kearney Expansion

-As part of this plan to increase the rural health care workforce, the Douglas A. Kristensen Rural Health Education Complex also will offer professional development, training and continuing education opportunities for existing health care workers and support research that improves the lives of Nebraskans.
+As part of this plan to increase the rural health care workforce, the Douglas A. Kristensen Rural Health Education Complex also offers professional development, training and continuing education opportunities for existing health care workers and support research that improves the lives of Nebraskans.

-Pharmacy and expanded Nursing and Allied Health Professions programs will begin in fall 2025, while the first cohort of medical students will begin in fall 2026.
-At full implementation, total enrollment at UNMC-Kearney will be nearly 800 learners, with more than 600 on campus.
+Pharmacy and expanded Nursing and Allied Health Professions programs began in fall 2025, with the first cohort of medical students in fall 2026.
+At full implementation, total enrollment in UNMC's programs on the Kearney campus will be more than 600 learners, a 75% increase in UNMC's Kearney enrollment.

 The Need